-This vegan Bahn Mi bowl is inspired by the beloved Bahn Mi sandwich - that tangy, sweet, spicy Vietnamese classic.
+This vegan Banh Mi bowl is inspired by the beloved Banh Mi sandwich - that tangy, sweet, spicy Vietnamese classic.

 I've given this much loved classic a vegan and gluten free makeover.
 Rice noodles stand in for the traditional baguette and crispy tofu replaces pork.
 Slather it all up with a Sriracha cashew cream sauce and you've got yourself an amazing vegan and gluten free treat that's sure to become a part of your lunch and dinner rotation!

 - Rice Noodles: Rice noodles are naturally gluten free.
 I've used a thin vermicelli rice noodle, but the thicker variety that you find in Pad Thai would work equally well.